Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

 ## Video 24: Basics of Asyncronouts Programming & Coroutines
 - background worker jobs for an UI application
 - std::generate
+- a function with any of these is a coroutine:
+	- co_await : suspends coroutine while waiting for another computation to finish
+    - co_yield: returns a value from a coroutine to the caller and suspends the coroutine, subsequently calling the coroutine agian continues its execution
+	- co_return: returns from a coroutine (normal return is not allowed)
+- async
+- futures

 ## Video 25: Event Loops
 - UI in imGui